Compare Tree Limbing Quotes Now

 How to limb up a Pine tree

-Step 3 – Three part cut.
+Step 3 – Three-part cut.
 Firstly you need to remove the main branch to a stub before going in for a close collar cut.
 Use the technique below.

 Differentiating between limbing up and canopy lift

 There is no real difference between limbing up a tree and a canopy lift.
 Limbing up is normally used when referring to the removal of lower branches on a pine tree.
-Canopy lift or crown lift are general terms used by arborist to describe the removal of the lower limbs of any tree.
+Canopy lift or crown lift are general terms used by arborists to describe the removal of the lower limbs of any tree.

 Some Alternatives to Tree Limbing